openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is recommended to define an `@context` value to communicate additional information such as which claims are mandatory-to-be-issued, type of claim value (i.e., string, number, etc.), display properties of a Credential and the order of the claim values when displayed as in (#vc-jwt).

-The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `ldp_vc`:
+The following is a non-normative example of an object comprising `credential_configurations_supported` parameter of Credential format `ldp_vc`:

 <{{examples/credential_metadata_ldp_vc.json}}